-Number Description of Document 3.1 Articles of Amendment and Restatement (1) 3.2 Certificate of Limited Partnership of CapitalSouth Partners Fund II Limited Partnership (2) 3.3 Certificate of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
+Exhibit Number Description of Document 3.1 Articles of Amendment and Restatement (1) 3.2 Certificate of Limited Partnership of CapitalSouth Partners Fund II Limited Partnership (2) 3.3 Certificate of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
 (2) 3.4 Bylaws (1) 3.5 Form of Amended and Restated Limited Partnership Agreement of CapitalSouth Partners Fund II Limited Partnership (3) 3.6 Form of Amended and Restated Agreement of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
-(3) 4.1 Form of Common Stock Certificate (1) 4.2 Form of Base Indenture (4) 4.3 Form of First Supplemental Indenture (4) 4.4 Form of Global Note (included as Exhibit A to the Form of First Supplemental Indenture) (4) 10.1 Form of Dividend Reinvestment Plan (1) 10.2 Form of Investment Advisory Agreement by and between Registrant and Capitala Investment 40.0 Advisors, LLC (1) 10.3 Form of Custodian Agreement (1) 10.4 Form of Administration Agreement by and between Registrant and Capitala Advisors Corp.
-(1) 10.5 Form of Indemnification Agreement by and between Registrant and each of its directors (1) 10.6 Form of Trademark License Agreement by and between Registrant and Capitala Investment Advisors, 10.7 LLC (1) 10.7 Form of Senior Secured Revolving Credit Agreement dated October 17, 2014, among Capitala Finance Corp., as Borrower, the lenders party thereto, and ING Capital LLC, as Administrative Agent, Arranger and Bookrunner (5) 10.8 Form of Guarantee, Pledge and Security Agreement dated October 17, 2014, among Capitala Finance Corp., as Borrower, the subsidiary guarantors party thereto, ING Capital LLC, as Revolving Administrative Agent for the Revolving Lenders and as Collateral Agent, and each Financing Agent and Designated Indebtedness Holder party thereto (5) 10.9 Form of Incremental Assumption Agreement, dated January 6, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, arranger and bookrunner (6) 11.1 Computation of Per Share Earnings (included in the notes to the consolidated financial statements 11.1 contained in this report) 14.1 Code of Business Conduct (1) 14.2 Code of Ethics (2) 21.1 List of Subsidiaries (filed herewith) 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith)
+(3) 4.1 Form of Common Stock Certificate (1) 4.2 Form of Base Indenture (4) 4.3 Form of First Supplemental Indenture (4) 4.4 Form of Global Note (included as Exhibit A to the Form of First Supplemental Indenture) (4) 10.1 Form of Dividend Reinvestment Plan (1) 10.2 Form of Investment Advisory Agreement by and between Registrant and Capitala Investment Advisors, LLC (1) 10.3 Form of Custodian Agreement (1) 10.4 Form of Administration Agreement by and between Registrant and Capitala Advisors Corp.
+(1) 10.5 Form of Indemnification Agreement by and between Registrant and each of its directors (1) 10.6 Form of Trademark License Agreement by and between Registrant and Capitala Investment Advisors, $LLC^{(1)}$ 10.7 Form of Senior Secured Revolving Credit Agreement dated October 17, 2014, among Capitala Finance Corp., as Borrower, the lenders party thereto, and ING Capital LLC, as Administrative Agent, Arranger and Bookrunner (5) 10.8 Form of Guarantee, Pledge and Security Agreement dated October 17, 2014, among Capitala Finance Corp., as Borrower, the subsidiary guarantors party thereto, ING Capital LLC, as Revolving Administrative Agent for the Revolving Lenders and as Collateral Agent, and each Financing Agent and Designated Indebtedness Holder party thereto (5) 10.9 Form of Incremental Assumption Agreement, dated January 6, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, 10.10 arranger and bookrunner (6) First Amended and Restated Limited Liability Company Agreement of Capitala Senior Liquid Loan Fund I, LLC, dated March 24, 2015 (7) 10.11 Form of Incremental Assumption Agreement, dated August 19, 2015, relating to the Senior Secured Revolving Credit Agreement, dated as of October 17, 2014, among Capitala Finance Corp., as borrower, the lenders from time to time party thereto, and ING Capital LLC, as administrative agent, arranger and bookrunner (8) 11.1 Computation of Per Share Earnings (included in the notes to the consolidated financial statements contained in this report) 14.1 Code of Business Conduct (1) 14.2 Code of Ethics (2) 21.1 List of Subsidiaries (filed herewith)

-Description of Document Certification of Chief Executive Officer 18 U.S.C.
-Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith) Certification of Chief Financial Officer 18 U.S.C.
+Exhibit Number Description of Document 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14 of the Securities Exchange Ac 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.1 Certification of Chief Executive Officer 18 U.S.C.
+Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.2 Certification of Chief Financial Officer 18 U.S.C.
 Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith)